K-12

 Through scholar-led discussions of these primary sources and sessions focused on classroom application, the symposium will equip teachers to lead students in the study of primary source documents that align with new state standards in Alabama.

-Participants will receive a $150 stipend for completing the symposium, mileage reimbursement, and 21 hours of professional learning.
+Participants will receive a $150 stipend for completing the symposium + mileage reimbursement.
 Breakfast, lunch, and refreshments will be provided each day of the program.